jimm/elixir-midifile/README.md

 # Midifile

+[Note: This README is currently a slightly mutated copy of https://github.com/jimm/midilib/blob/master/README.rdoc, so don't pay too much attention to it yet.]

 Midifile is a library useful for reading and writing standard type 1 MIDI files and manipulating MIDI event data.

 The GitHub project page and Web site of Midifile is http://github.com/jimm/elixir-midifile and the Hex page is https://hex.pm/packages/midifile.

 ## Installation